Jack Wilkin (UK)

 About the author

-Jack Wilkin is a graduate researcher at the Camborne School of Mines (University of Exeter) in the United Kingdom.
-His research focuses on the use of isotopes from macrofossils, particularly belemnites, to reconstruct ancient climates.
+Jack Wilkin is a graduate researcher at the Camborne School of Mines in the United Kingdom.
+His research focuses on the use of isotopes from macrofossils, particularly belemnites from the Middle Jurassic of Germany, to reconstruct ancient climates.